naijwu/steno/README.md

-whisper api wrapper

-most basic speech to text
+whisper api wrapper: speech to text PWA

 made so i can text in korean with less typos lol